-Harare, the capital of Zimbabwe, was formerly known as Salisbury.
+Harare, the capital of Zimbabwe, was formerly known as Salisbury, is one of the capital cities that have changed names.
 The city was renamed in 1982, on the second anniversary of the establishment of the Republic of Zimbabwe.

 The country takes its name from the stone buildings at Great Zimbabwe, a UNESCO World Heritage Site four hours’ drive south of Harare.